Federal Pell Grant

 Prior to graduating or leaving school, Direct Loan borrowers must complete exit counseling.
 The Direct Loan Exit Counseling will explain your rights and responsibilities as a Direct Loan Borrower.
 Your Federal PIN is required in order to complete the Exit Interview because your personal loan information will be provided.

-Annual Stafford Loan Limits – Effective July 1, 2011
+Dependent Students: Annual Direct Loan Limits – Effective July 1, 2013

 Freshman $3,500 $2,000 $5,500